-QUANTITATIVE STUDY COMMENTS
+STATISTICAL STUDY COMMENTS

 1. General statistical significance

-3. Significant figures of this particular graph of the quantitative study.
+3. Significant comments on this particular graph

 This graph shows how the final model fits with the average of ten W variables; the accuracy of the adjustment can be observed both visually and by the level of the MCI of W (16.85) that has been reduced to levels of the global MCI (15.61)